turingschool/backend-curriculum-site/module1/lessons/intro_to_git.md

 git config --global core.excludesfile ~/.gitignore
 ```

-Then open `~/.gitignore` with your text editor and paste and save the following:
+Then open `~/.gitignore` with your text editor, paste, and save the following:

 ```ruby
 # Git #